rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 cd ~/git/metasploit-framework
 ```

 3. If you encounter a "permission denied" error on the above command, research the error message.
 If there isn't an explicit reason given, confirm that your [Github SSH key is configured correctly][github-ssh-instructions].
+You will need to associate your [public SSH key][ssh-key] with your GitHub account, otherwise if you set up a SSH key and don't associate it with your GitHub account, you will receive this "permission denied" error.

 4. To receive updates, you will create an `upstream-master` branch to track the Rapid7 remote repository, alongside your `master` branch which will point to your personal repository's fork: